-While Enpass helps you in generating strong passwords, in case of a data breach, those secure and unique passwords could also be compromised.
+While Enpass helps you generate strong passwords, those secure and unique passwords could also be compromised in the case of a data breach.
 Enpass allows you to check your passwords against a database of breached passwords – maintained by Have I Been Pwned.
-These passwords are, of course, at much higher risk and should not be used anymore.
+These passwords are, of course, considered to be at much higher risk and should not be used anymore.

 Use unique passwords

-Using the same password in multiple online accounts is a bad practice and puts your security at risk because if any one of these accounts gets compromised in any manner, all other accounts with same login credentials are at risk as well.
+Using the same password for multiple online accounts is bad practice and will put your security at risk.
+If any one of those accounts gets compromised in any way, all of the other accounts with the same login credentials will be at risk as well.

-Again, the Password Audit will help you list all the items having matching passwords.
-All such items will be separated by list headers mentioning the first two letters of password and count of such items.
+Again, the Password Audit will help you identify all the items with the same password and will be separated by list of headers referencing the first two letters of the password and count.

-It’s a good idea to change all the identified identical passwords with strong and unique passwords which you can create using the built-in password generator in Enpass.
+It’s a good idea to change all the identified matching passwords to strong and unique passwords that you can create using Enpass’ built-in password generator.

 Archive old items

-Often you end up with credentials of accounts and services that you no longer use but would rather not delete just in case you need those in future.
-An old bank account, an online publication that you don’t subscribe to anymore, or a local business in the city you were visiting, for example.
+Sometimes you may end up with credentials for accounts and services that you no longer use but don’t want to delete in case you need them in the future – an old bank account, an online publication that you don’t subscribe to anymore, or a local business in a city you were visiting, for example.

-Instead of moving these items to Trash, you can archive the items.
-These items will be removed from your main list but will be available in the Archive section for you to restore if you happen to need them in the future.
+Instead of moving these items to Trash, you can archive them.
+They will be removed from your main list but will be available in the Archive section for you to restore if you happen to need them again in the future.

 Organize your information better

 Sometimes, it is a good idea to go all Marie Kondo on your password manager.
-Enpass offers you a variety of ways for you to organize your credentials for better navigation and experience.
+Enpass offers you a variety of ways for you to organize your credentials for a better navigation experience.

 There are two ways to organize and manage your data – Tags and Categories.

 Tags allow you to organize your data in your own way while Categories include pre-defined templates to store your information in the appropriate manner.
-For example, while you can use the ‘Credit Cards’ category to store all information of all your credit cards, you can tag all the cards issued by your organizations as ‘work’.
+For example, while you can use the ‘Credit Cards’ category to store all your credit cards, you can also tag all the cards issued by your organization as ‘work’.

-You can also favorite items that you need regularly (primary email account, everyday use credit card, et al) for quicker access.
+You can also favorite items that you use regularly (primary email account, everyday use credit card, etc.) for quicker access.
 Check out the steps to organize and manage your credentials better.

-These are a few simple ways in which you can organize your data better and declutter the information to supercharge your password manager.
-Do you have such maintenance routines?
+These are just a few simple ways to organize your data better and declutter to supercharge your password manager.
+Do you have similar maintenance routines?
 Tell us on Twitter at @EnpassApp or on Facebook.
 Stay safe, and be well.